Suno Acoustic Breakup Ballad Prompts: 10 Heartache Templates

 • Hold instruments back: strings enter only at chorus, no drums until bridge

-• Use Cover mode on a strong demo to extend with the same character
+• Use Cover or Extend on a strong demo to keep the same character across a longer cut

 • Master at -14 LUFS for streaming or -16 LUFS to keep dynamics for headphone listening